AlxHnr/open-everything.vim/README.md

 # open-everything.vim

-This plugin allows you to open the path or URL under the cursor by pressing return.
+This plugin allows you to open the path or URL under the cursor with an external program.
+Just place your cursor on the path you want to open and press return.
 It depends on the programs _xdg-open_ and _file_.

 Here is a list of supported things, sorted by priority: